ironman5366/learn-blog/_posts/2017-02-26-Lesson01-Neurons.md

 - L'earnest would say:
 	- "I'm feeding in two 3-dimensional input neurons."
+- He should have said:
+	- "I'm feeding in two inputs of 3-number lists."

+- L'earnest would say:
 	- "I need another dimension to represent my input vector."
 - He should have said:
-	- "I'm feeding in two inputs of 3-item lists."
 	- "I need to list another number for each input."